-The Board is the governing body of the Group and has the responsibility of shaping business goals and strategies in the best interests of the Group.
+The Board is the governing body of the Group and has the responsibility of shaping business goals and strategies in the best interests of the Company and its Shareholders as a whole.
 In carrying out its duties, the Board may, within defined limits and authority, delegate tasks to its Board Committees from time to time.

-The Board has four Board Committees, namely the Audit and Risk Management Committee, Remuneration Committee, Nomination Committee and Sustainability Committee.
+The Board has four Board Committees, namely the Audit and Risk Management Committee, the Remuneration Committee, the Nomination Committee and the Sustainability Committee.
 Each Board Committee operates under specific written terms of reference and reports to the Board on their decisions and recommendations on a regular basis.